cbracken/blog/content/post/2011-05-10-moving-to-us-letter-of-compliance.md

 this time, I've got a lot more stuff.
 One of those things is a recent-vintage Nissan.
 Faced with the prospect of selling my car and buying a new one, I chose instead to import the one I know and love.
 Here is my story.
-But be forewarned, it is not for the faint of heart.<!-- more -->
+But be forewarned, it is not for the faint of heart.<!--more-->

 {{< figure src="/post/2011-05-10-futile.jpg"
     alt="Scrawny kid vs sumo wrestler" >}}